spear-sim/spear/docs/building_spearsim.md

 ## Install the appropriate compiler for your platform

-For each platform, you will need to install a specific compiler version that matches Unreal Engine 5.2.
+For each platform, you will need to install a specific compiler that is compatible with Unreal Engine 5.2.
+We have verified that the following compilers behave as expected.

 ```
 Windows: Visual Studio 2022